patternizer/glosat-best-fit-means/best_fit_means/README.md

     $ git clone https://github.com/patternizer/glosat-homogenisation.git
     $ cd glosat-homogenisation

-Then create a DATA/ directory and copy to it the required input dataset listed in python glosat-best-fit-means-auto.
+Then create a DATA/ directory and copy to it the pickled dataframe GloSAT archive file df_temp.pkl.

 ### Using Standard Python